shariq1989/cookbook/content/recipe/blackened_mahimahi.md

 ### ABOUT THE MEAL

-If you're looking for a lean, healthy fish that doesn't taste too fishy, mahi-mahi is the one for you.
-The fish is flavored with warm spices and butter to create a tasty, blackened crust- perfected by cooking in the cast-iron skillet on high heat.
-I garnish my mahi-mahi with fresh [mango salsa](https://www.jamilghar.com/recipe/mango_salsa/), making for a perfect meal.
-Enjoy the best-blackened mahi-mahi recipe we make in our home on the regular!
+If you're looking for a healthy fish meal that doesn't taste too fishy, mahi-mahi is the one for you.
+The fish is flavored with warm spices and butter to create a tasty, blackened crust- perfected by cooking in the cast-iron skillet over high heat.
+I garnish my mahi-mahi with fresh [mango salsa](https://www.jamilghar.com/recipe/mango_salsa/).
+I hope you enjoy the best-blackened mahi-mahi recipe our family loves.

 #### What main ingredients do I need for this meal?